 Patient engagement is a huge priority for the healthcare industry

-Providers and pharma companies need to reach out and connect with patients
+Healthcare providers and life science companies need to reach out and connect with patients

-Most patients have a mobile phone and prefer to communicate through that
+Most patients have a smartphone and prefer to communicate through that

 Robocalls have trained consumers to avoid answering their phones

-Healthcare mobile apps are too clunky and not being used
+There are too many healthcare mobile apps and most are clunky and not being used

 Consumers prefer text messaging